 "I learned to accept the fact that I am not different; Living with Tourette Syndrome just means I am unique!"

 A medical explanation: what is Tourette syndrome?

-Tourette syndrome is a neurological disorder characterized by repetitive, stereotyped, involuntary movements, and vocalizations called tics.
+Tourette syndrome is a neurological disorder characterized by repetitive, stereotyped, involuntary movements and vocalizations called tics.

-The disorder is named after Dr. Georges Gilles de la Tourette, the French neurologist who in 1885 first described the condition in an 86-year-old French noblewoman.
+The disorder is named after Dr. Georges Gilles de la Tourette, the French neurologist who, in 1885, first described the condition in an 86-year-old French noblewoman.

 The early symptoms of Tourette syndrome are typically noticed first in childhood, with the average onset between the ages of three and nine years.
 Tourette syndrome occurs in people from all ethnic groups; males are affected about three to four times more often than females.

 Although Tourette syndrome can be a chronic condition with symptoms lasting a lifetime, most people with the condition experience their worst tic symptoms in their early teens.
-Improvement usually occurs in the late teens and continuing into adulthood.
+Improvement usually occurs in the late teens and continues into adulthood.

 "Tourette Syndrome is a neurodivergent identity in its own right."

 Cheryl-Lynette Gilmore, the author of "Living with Tourette Syndrome," is an aspiring author from Merritt, British Columbia, Canada.